ViBiOh/l3miage/www/doc/04_principles.md

 * Pas de coupable, pensez en équipe

+> No finger pointing

-> No finger pointing, no public shaming
+> No name, no blame, no shame

 ### YAGNI